 There were appropriate arrangements in place to ensure equipment was properly maintained.
 These included annual checks of equipment such as portable appliance testing (PAT) and calibrations, where applicable.
-These tests had been undertaken within the last year.
+The last tests had been undertaken in January 2014.

-Staffing and Recruitment
+Staffing & Recruitment

-A staff recruitment policy was available and the practice was aware of the various requirements including obtaining proof of identity, proof of address, references and undertaking criminal records (now the Disqualification and Barring Scheme) checks before employing staff.
+A staff recruitment policy was available and the practice was aware of the various requirements including obtaining proof of identity, references and undertaking criminal records (now the Disqualification and Barring Scheme (DBS) checks before employing staff.
+All staff were required to have a DBS check.
 We looked at a sample of staff files and found evidence of appropriate checks having been undertaken as part of the recruitment process.